CalmiraLinux/ascetico/README.md

 # Ascetic.
 Minimalist desktop environment based on Wayland with sway
-> Design created and developed by Bahirev Aristarh on Arch Linux, Fedora 36 and Calmira GNU/Linux(-libre)
+> Design created and developed by Aristarh Bahirev on Fedora 36 and Calmira GNU/Linux(-libre)

 ### The basis for the working environment
 1. wayland - [window system and its protocol, X.org replacement](https://gitlab.freedesktop.org/wayland/wayland)